 Cooling effect exceeds that of an air conditioner

-On the roof of a 1,000-square-foot home, that means a cooling power of 10 kilowatts will be generated by the paint — which, Ruan states, is more powerful than most residential central air conditioners.
+On the roof of a 1,000-square-foot home, a cooling power of 10 kilowatts will be generated by the paint, which, Ruan states, is more powerful than most residential central air conditioners.

 In broiling Indiana heat, the researchers tested the new paint on a Purdue campus building during midday on sunny days, proving that the paint kept outdoor temps a respectable eight degrees cooler than the ambient temperature at the time.